 Click on the boxes below or visit the Publications page to learn more about SMH research.

-Environmentally compatible, cost-optimized hydropower
+Environmentally compatible, low cost hydropower

 The SMH project contemplates the need for future energy demand to be met with holistic hydropower technologies that provide both energy and environmental benefits.
 SMH is not an individual technology or a specific facility design – it is a framework for developing new small hydropower projects.

-To achieve significant cost reductions, enhanced environmental performance, and greater acceptance, SMH research and development is guided several core principles:
+To achieve significant cost reductions, enhanced environmental performance, and greater acceptance, SMH research and development is guided by several core principles:

-Stream groupings with similar characteristics
+Stream and water infrastructure groupings with similar characteristics

-Approach: Site classification used multivariate statistical techniques, specifically K Means Clustering, to group stream reaches into clusters defined by commonality among their physical and biological characteristics (Figure 1).
+Approach: Site classification (as included in the SMH Explorer tool) used multivariate statistical techniques, specifically K Means Clustering, to group stream reaches into clusters defined by commonality among their physical and biological characteristics (Figure 1).
 Classification of over 300,000 National Hydrography Dataset (NHD) stream reaches was carried out for each module type: generation, water quality, foundation, sediment, fish passage, and recreation.
 The set of stream reaches was limited only to those with a mean annual flow between 50 and 25,000 cubic feet per second.
 Clustering variables included local in-stream attributes (ex: mean annual flow, gradient, species present, etc.), landscape features (ex: land use, soil type, impervious surfaces, agricultural practices, etc.), and other local or regional characteristics (ex: population density, existing dam presence, etc.).

 Figure 2.
 A national map shows how site classification was used to define ten clusters that illustrate the variability in sediment characteristics across the country (Figure 2).
 Sediment clustering variables included % agricultural land in the watershed, stream flow, runoff, impervious surfaces, % sand in the watershed, % clay in the watershed, forested coverage, stream slope, mean water velocity, and erosion potential.
 These clusters can be used to inform the need and design requirements of different types of sediment transport modules.